Ahmed-A-A-Elhag/Intro-to-Ml/README.md

 # Introduction_to_Machine_Learning

-This meeting introduces principles, algorithms, and applications of machine learning from the point of view of modeling and prediction.
+This repo introduces principles, algorithms, and applications of machine learning from the point of view of modeling and prediction.

 It includes formulation of learning problems and concepts of representation, over-fitting, and generalization.